 As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

-Choosing the right smart home hub in 2025 can make or break your connected home setup.
+Choosing a hub in 2025—especially smartthings vs hubitat—can make or break your setup; even the best smartthings hub won’t beat Hubitat if you need strict local control.
 With so many devices using Zigbee, Wi-Fi, or new protocols like Matter, it’s easy to feel overwhelmed.
 This guide simplifies the process so you avoid wasted money, tech headaches, and incompatible gear.

 - 🔌 Smart Home Hub Basics: What a hub does, and when you really need one.